JoshOrndorff/substrate-module-template/HOWTO.md

 ## Updating Your Dependencies

-For the time being, Substrate does not have any releases on Cargo, which means there is some magic involved with ensuring that all the dependencies of your module and the downstream runtime are the same.
+For the time being, Substrate does not have any releases on crate.io, so we'll use git commits to ensure that all the dependencies of your module and the downstream runtime are the same.

 This repository has all Substrate dependencies use: